jeffreyan11/laser-chess-engine/README.md

 ### Known issues:
+- Gives incorrect mate scores for long mates and stalls in mate positions occasionally
 - Hash errors on PV nodes cause strange moves and give illegal PVs, also causing feedPVToTT() to fail
 - tunemagic command leaks a large amount of memory
 - SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured